kingluddite/web-dev-notes/development/workflow/udemy/003n-modern-web-developer-workflow/14-js-organization/01-oop-with-js.md

 ```

 ## Now our code is Object Oriented
-* JavaScript does not technically have classes like Java and C#
+* **note** JavaScript does not technically have classes like Java and C#
 * ES6 introduces the `class` keyword to make JavaScript look like is uses classes but it is not a **true** JavaScript language
 * It is a difference but I will refer to the blueprint code as a `class`

+### How we'll structure our JavaScript `classes`
-* It would be nice if we could put our `class` in its own file so we don't have it mudding up our other code
+* It would be nice if we could put our `class` in its own file
+    - So we don't have it mudding up our other code
-* We can't import files/libraries using native JavaScript but we can using a tool called **Webpack**
+* We can't import files/libraries using native JavaScript but we can using a very powerful tool called **Webpack**